gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 Both `listen_address` and `advertise_address` should be provided in the form of `host:port`, where `host` may be an IP address (e.g., `127.0.0.1:8093`) or a domain (e.g., `my-runner.example.com:8093`).
-The Runner will create a TLS certificate automatically to have a secure connection.
+The runner will create a TLS certificate automatically to have a secure connection.

 If you want to disable the session server, just delete the `[session_server]`